We asked children’s ministry and family ministry leaders for their #1 idea to minister to families. You won’t believe how easy some of these are!

 This approach has let us create several big “wow” experiences on a Sunday morning when families have already set aside this time to be together at church.

 There have been several other benefits, too.
 Families love these special Sundays, they invite their friends, and our ministry team is energized (rather than drained) by the change of pace.
 Last-and best of all-families actually come to the events we work so hard to pull off.

-All-Inclusive Date Night One of our ministry’s most successful and impactful family ministry ideas is so simple: date nights.
+One of our ministry’s most successful and impactful family ministry ideas is so simple: date nights.
 We do the typical father/daughter and mother/son date nights, but here’s the twist: We invite all ages.
-The point is, we want younger kids and families to see examples of older generations who love God and love fun.
-I can’t even begin to express what a blessing it is to see a 65-year-old woman bring her 85-year-old father to a date night.
+The point is, we want kids and families to see examples of older generations who love God and love fun.
+It’s such a blessing to see a 65-year-old woman bring her 85-year-old father to a date night.
 It sets an incredible example to the younger dads and their daughters.
-We provide simple appetizers and a brief devotion, and then send everyone out on their own dates while providing free childcare for parents with little ones left behind.
+We provide simple appetizers and a brief devotion.
+Then we send everyone out on their own dates while providing free childcare for parents with little ones left behind.
 The cost is very low for our ministry, but the outcome is amazing.

 Jeanne Madden is a children’s minister in Baltimore, Maryland; Lisa Messer is a children’s pastor in New Haven, Connecticut; Jay Hostetler is a children’s ministry consultant in Holland, Michigan; and Annie Willems is the director for Calvin’s Hats in Salem, Oregon.